Which place is cheaper, Colorado Springs or Big Sur?

-The average daily cost (per person) in Big Sur is $0.00, while the average daily cost in Colorado Springs is $104.
+The average daily cost (per person) in Big Sur is $0.00, while the average daily cost in Colorado Springs is $155.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Big Sur and Colorado Springs in more detail.
+While every person is different, these costs are an average of past travelers in each destination.
+What follows is a categorical breakdown of travel costs for Big Sur and Colorado Springs in more detail.

 Below are a few samples from actual travelers for food and meal costs in Colorado Springs:

 Also, here are some specific examples of food and dining related activities in Colorado Springs.

 Also, here are some specific examples of entertainment, tickets, and activities for Big Sur.

 Here are a few actual costs in Colorado Springs for available activities, ticket prices, and tours:

 Some specific costs for nightlife related activities in Colorado Springs: